invalidusrname/csrf/README.md

 The open() method includes special handling for generating a hidden form element as well as javascript for generating and returning a new token to be used in coordination with AJAX handlers:

-	if ($attributes['method'] = 'post') {
+	// below is the pertinent snippet of CSRF_Form::open() if ($attributes['method'] = 'post') {
 		$output .= '<input type="hidden" name="csrf_token" id="csrf_token" value="' .
 CSRF::token(TRUE) . '" />';
 		$output .= CSRF::javascript();